ENU-Group-F/Group-F/Use-cases/Use-case7.md

-# USE CASE: <number> <the name should be the goal as a short active verb phrase>
+# USE CASE: 7 Show largest to smallest population in all cities in world

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-*As an epidemiologist I need to produce a report which displays all of the cities in a particular district, organised by largest population to smallest*
+*As an epidemiologist I need to produce a report which displays all of the cities in the world organised by largest population to smallest*

 ### Scope